As you may know, the freeCodeCamp community now uses Hashnode for our publication's backend instead of Ghost.

 When you write a draft in Hashnode, you'll need to:

-2. Add an article title (we typically don't use subtitles in freeCodeCamp's publication, so you can ignore that)
+2. Add an article title (we don't use subtitles in freeCodeCamp's publication, so you can ignore that)

 And then you can start writing.